Harold Hotelling Lecture Series

 Tulane University

 The changes in New Orleans schools after Hurricane Katrina represent the most radical school reform in the nation’s history.
-The state took over almost all schools and turned them over to private charter school operators working under performance-based contracts.
+The state took over almost all schools and turned them over to independent charter school operators working under performance-based contracts.
 Teachers no longer worked under union contracts or with tenure protections.
 School attendance zones were eliminated.
 These market-based school reforms increased accountability, school autonomy, and parental choice in ways not seen in more than a century of American public schooling.
 Harris will show that the reforms led to considerable improvement in a wide range of student outcomes.
 He will also explain how the lessons for other cities, and for the role of markets and governments, are more complicated than these results might suggest.

 Daniel R. Carroll